ESTCP Strategy

 Environmental Restoration

-The Environmental Restoration program area focuses on cleaning and managing contaminated lands on current and former military installations.
+The Environmental Restoration program area focuses on cleaning and managing lands impacted by chemicals of concern on current and former military installations.
 It supports the development and demonstration of innovative technologies to characterize, remediate, and scientifically manage contaminants in soil, sediments, and ground, surface and waste water.
+Through this program area, SERDP and ESTCP have invested in groundbreaking work to solve per- and polyfluoroalkyl substances (PFAS) impacts on DoD installations.
+Funded technologies have created a viable path to remediating 500+ impacted installations while saving billions of dollars in remediation costs.

 Resource Conservation and Resilience

 The Resource Conservation and Resilience program area supports the development of the science, technologies, and methods needed to manage DoD’s installation infrastructure with the goal of maximizing the number of training days and mission readiness.
-Areas of investment include managing threatened, endangered, at-risk, and invasive species; improved wild land and beneficial fire management for test and training ranges, and enhancing the resilience of DoD infrastructure.
+Areas of investment include managing threatened, endangered, at-risk, and invasive species; improved wildland fire management for test and training ranges; and enhancing the resilience of DoD built and natural infrastructure.